trimstray/nginx-admins-handbook/README.md

 ## Installation

-I used step-by-step tutorial from this handbook [Installation from source](#installation-from-source).
+I used step-by-step tutorial from this handbook [Installing from source](#installing-from-source).

 ## Configuration